r

 .

-When can you apply for internal review?
+Who can apply for internal review?

-You are eligible for internal review if:
+You qualify for internal review if:

-• you believe you did not commit an offence - even if you have excellent evidence to back you up, or
+• you believe you did not commit an offence - even if you have evidence to back you up, or

-• the penalty will cause you problems.
+• the penalty will cause you problems, or

 If you do qualify for a warning and you are also thinking of going to court, then you might want to get legal advice about what to write in your letter to ensure your letter is not detrimental to your court case.

 If you do not qualify for internal review, there is no point seeking internal review.
 However, hundreds of people each week make applications which are destined to fail.
-If you are certain you will never take the matter to court you have nothing to lose by seeking internal review - but get ready to pay the fine once your review is rejected.
+Click here to see the rejection letter the police will send you if you do not qualify for internal review.

 You can not seek review just because you want to avoid demerit points or avoid licence loss.
 There is no hardship test.
 If you are ineligible for review, your sob story will not make you eligible.